 Also, for those of you with even bigger hunger for information, the Finnish Nature Centre is located in Nuuksio.

-So, those are some of the positive bits.
-What’s not so great?
+So, those are some of the best bits.
+What about the other things?

 Things You Shouldn’t Expect of Nuuksio National Park